TheQuinbox/quinread/docs/readme.md

 * Completely rewrote the PDF parsing.
 * Fixed a bug in the HTML parser where list items weren't respected a lot of the time.
 * Fixed a small typo in the about dialog.
+* You can no longer open files that don't exist by typing in an invalid path.

 ### 0.30.